 One of the most reliable ways to offset market unpredictability is with reallocation.
 The automatic rebalancing feature will monitor your investments to make sure you keep to the target.

 What’s great about Blooom is they take an active approach.
-The platform will review your account every 95 days just to make sure if any such changes are necessary.
+The platform will review your account about once every 95 days just to make sure if any such changes are necessary.

 If there is one drawback to Blooom 401k, we would have to say it is customer support.
 Why?
 Because Blooom does not offer phone support.
 When compared to other platforms, many of which have 24/7 customer service via phone, it really shines a light on the platform’s inaccessibility.